Tron: Betrayal: Description

 The series is set in 1983, shortly after the events of the original film Tron.
-Kevin Flynn has become the CEO of fictional software company Encom, which he has built into the largest video-game company in the world while secretly building the Grid, a virtual reality inhabited by increasingly sentient programs, ultimately including the mysterious "isomorphic algorithms" ("ISO" for short).
+Kevin Flynn has become the CEO of the software company Encom, which he has built into the largest video-game company in the world while secretly building the Grid, a virtual reality inhabited by increasingly sentient programs, ultimately including the mysterious "isomorphic algorithms" ("ISO" for short).

 As his responsibilities in the real world increase, Flynn creates Clu 2, a duplicate of himself meant to serve as his proxy.
 In Flynn's absence, Clu 2 becomes resentful of the ISOs, perceiving them as a threat to the "perfect system" he wishes to maintain.
-Ultimately, Clu 2 forestalls the ISOs' emergence from the 'Sea of Simulation' and drives Flynn himself into exile.
+Clu 2 forestalls the ISOs' emergence from the 'Sea of Simulation' and drives Flynn himself into exile.

-The story also introduces us to Flynn's young son, Sam Flynn, who will become the protagonist of the second film Tron: Legacy.
+The story introduces Flynn's son, Sam Flynn, who is the protagonist of Tron: Legacy.
 The epilogue of Betrayal overlaps slightly with the beginning of Tron: Legacy and the events of the 2010 video game Tron: Evolution, in which Clu 2 moves against the ISOs and Kevin Flynn.